Python3pkg/MARDS/test/tempdoc/item.rst

       * ``blue``

-        The following are part of this choice:
+        The following can further define this choice:

         ``blue_cave`` *string*